tymyrddin/purple/source/index.rst

 ----

-Blue teams have to deal with organisational policies, rules, and politics, understaffing, insufficient budgets, employees who undo and undermine security efforts, and a leadership not taking the threats seriously enough.
-Oh, and the "security debt", the buildup of application and infrastructure vulnerabilities in an IT environment that can increase the odds of a breach and impede effective cyber defense.
-Many burnouts.
+Blue teams may have to deal with organisational policies, rules, and politics, understaffing, insufficient budgets, employees who undo and undermine security efforts, and a leadership not taking the threats seriously enough.
+In which case, there is likely a "security debt", a buildup of application and infrastructure vulnerabilities in an IT environment that can increase the odds of a breach and impede effective cyber defense.

 .. toctree::
    :glob: